Wizard and the Princess

-Wizard and the Princess (also The Wizard and the Princess, with a leading article) is a graphic adventure game written for the Apple II and published in 1980 by On-Line Systems.
-It was the second title released in the Hi-Res Adventures series after Mystery House.
-While Mystery House used monochrome drawings, Wizard and the Princess added color.
-Ports for the Atari 8-bit family and Commodore 64 were released in 1982 and 1984 respectively.
-The 1982 self-booting version for IBM PC compatibles was renamed Adventure in Serenia.
+Wizard and the Princess (also The Wizard and the Princess, with a leading article) is a graphic adventure game written for the Apple II and published in September 1980 by On-Line Systems.
+It is the second installment in the Hi-Res Adventures series after Mystery House.
+Unlike its predecessor, which featured monochrome drawings, Wizard and the Princess introduced color graphics.
+Ports for the Atari 8-bit computers and Commodore 64 were released in 1982 and 1984 respectively.
+The 1982 self-booting disk version for IBM PC compatibles was renamed Adventure in Serenia.

+This game was one of the first graphical adventure games and served as a precursor to Sierra On-Line's King's Quest series.

 Plot

-The game (according to the back cover [box/folder/manual] of the Atari 8-bit family and Apple II original and rerelease versions) takes place in the land of Serenia where King George's daughter Princess Priscilla has been kidnapped by an evil wizard named Harlin.
+The game (according to the back cover [box/folder/manual] of the Atari 8-bit and Apple II original and rerelease versions) takes place in the land of Serenia where King George's daughter Princess Priscilla has been kidnapped by an evil wizard named Harlin.
 Harlin has held her inside his castle far in the mountains.
 The King has offered half of his kingdom to anyone brave enough to travel to the Wizard's castle, defeat him and return his daughter.
 The player assumes the role of a happy wanderer who answers this challenge.

 The ports (Apple II, Atari 8-bit, and C64) contain additional plot added to the manual explaining how the wanderer made it to Serenia in the first place; some time long into the future after Harlin had been defeated by the Wanderer, he challenged the player to again repeat the actions leading to his defeat.
 He boasted of using his magic to change the world creating obstacles for anyone who would challenge him (he moved the desert around the village of Daventry, the northern sea splitting Serenia in two, and Great Mountains in the North on his half of the continent).
 He turned back the sands of time leaving the adventurer in the desert just outside the village of Serenia.
 He mocks the hero telling him that he may have been defeated once, but he couldn't be defeated a second time.
-The princess gives the hero some words of advice and a computer to help him defeat Harlin, and tells him he has become the wanderer (grandfather paradox & bootstrap paradox).
+The princess gives the hero some words of advice and a computer to help him defeat Harlin, and tells him he has become the wanderer (grandfather paradox and bootstrap paradox).
 The manual story as reprinted was also included with the Roberta Williams Collection (a compilation of games from Roberta Williams) and the King's Quest Collection Series (one of the compilations of King's Quest games).

-The introduction for Adventure of Serenia explains that the adventurer, with the help of a computer, has magically transported to Serenia to save the princess.
+The introduction for Adventure in Serenia explains that the adventurer, with the help of a computer, has magically transported to Serenia to save the princess.